Alzheimer's & Dementia Chairs

 These factors combined generally mean that individuals with dementia are at an increased risk of falls and pressure injuries.
 The use of inappropriate dementia seating or chairs that lack proper support and comfort can have a further negative impact on quality of life.

-Clinical, therapeutic seating is a crucial tool to assist people who are living with dementia, providing comfort, safety and support for those with physical and cognitive symptoms.
+Clinical, therapeutic seating is a crucial tool in supporting people living with dementia, providing essential comfort, safety, and postural support for those experiencing physical and cognitive challenges.
+As dementia rates continue to rise, healthcare providers are increasingly turning to cost-effective interventions that improve both quality of life and care delivery.

-• Improved mobility and independence, leading to greater physical and emotional wellbeing.
+• Improved mobility and independence, contributing to greater emotional and physical wellbeing

-• Significantly reduced risk of falls, discomfort, pressure sores and other injuries.
+• Reduced risk of falls, pressure injuries, and other complications

-• Improved safety and ease of care for caregivers, nurses and staff in care facilities.
+• Increased safety and ease of care for caregivers and healthcare staff

 The Dementia Product Accreditation is used to help design and identify environments and products suitable for people with dementia.
 This is judged by the Dementia Services Development Centre (DSDC) at the University of Stirling, who are recognised as world leaders in the field of dementia design.
 The aim is to improve quality of life and responsive behaviours associated with dementia, such as agitation, aggression and confusion.

-The Seating Matters Atlanta chair and Sorrento chair are the first chairs in the world to have received this accreditation.
+The Seating Matters Atlanta 2 chair and Sorrento 2 chair are the only chairs in the world to have received this accreditation.
 Both chairs achieved a Class 1A, the highest possible rating, with respective scores of 95% and 93% from the expert judging panel.

 The first step is to Book a Free Seating Assessment.